Project SN 59805; A Thorens TD124 mkII in for refurbishment

 Left: 100x microscope detail view of the old bearing thrust ball.
 Note that this view is of a very small area of the actual ball.
 There are several such wear spots to be seen on this particular bearing ball.

 Left: Platter Bearing shaft after polish with a very light/fine compound.
 Shaft diameter measured after polish reads Ø .5501 inches at both upper and lower bushing contact areas.
 Roundness was not affected.

 Left: Looking at shaft end after clean and polish but also if you look closely at the bottom end of the shaft the bottom face, in particular around the OD chamfer has been lightly lapped to remove a sharp tight burr that was left by the factory that made this part.

 Notes on the bearing: The old bushings might have been retained but they did show some evidence of wear.
 The new bushings have tightened up the operating clearance between shaft and bushing wall while retaining a free state spin.
 Fresh delrin thrust pad, Fresh bearing ball, Fresh gasket.
 Standard maintenance.
 Of course the cool thing about this is that the TD124 is built to receive maintenance.
-There is not reason that one of these could not be kept in operating condition, with routine maintenance at intervals, indefinitely.
+There is no reason that one of these could not be kept in operating condition, with routine maintenance at intervals, indefinitely.
+For multiple generations.
 Other words, it can outlive it's owners.
-Actually, this seems to be the case.
+Actually, this idea really seems to be the case.
 Many TD124's in service right now have already out-lived their original owners.